ryanpark2004/ryanpark2004/README.md

 ## 🌐	More About Me:

 - I love to listen to play music!
-Here are some instruemnts I play:
+Here are some instruments I play:
 1) Cello :violin:
 2) Guitar :guitar:
 3) Bass Guitar :guitar:
 4) Drums 🥁
 5) Cahon :long_drum:

+- I also love to travel and explore new cities.
+Check out this [cinematic montage](https://www.instagram.com/p/C1-yXKYOOAgbkEKiPAU5eFX4GheMUusf1QWUuI0/) on my trip to South Korea

 ## 📫 Connect With Me